Arsenije95/phasor_diagram/README.md

 Paints a phasor diagram for a three-phase electrical system.

-## Features
+## Visual Representation
-In this package, all values are represented as vectors.
+In the Phasor Diagram, both current and voltage are represented as vectors.
+Each vector is depicted as a line with an arrow at one end.

-* The length of each vector indicates its intensity.
+* The length of the vector represents its intensity.
-* The direction of each vector, shown by an arrow at the end, represents the angle of the current or voltage.
+* The angle of the vector indicates its direction relative to an imaginary x-axis.
-* Currents are represented in red, while voltages are represented in blue.
+* Voltage vectors are represented in blue, while current vectors are represented in red.

 <p>
   <img src="https://github.com/Arsenije95/phasor_diagram/blob/5ff5697dad4c6968a245d9a59c98cc070c248eb1/assets/example_1.jpg"